-Students can access free wired LAN and Wi-Fi services on campus.
+On campus, students can access to free wired LAN and Wi-Fi services.
 Please visit IGC IT Center as well to know how to apply for the services.

 If you need technical assistance at any time during the course or to report a problem with Brightspace, you can contact SBU Academic Technology Services at https://it.stonybrook.edu/services/itsm